jasonsafir/vimeoEmbedder/README.md

 vimeoEmbedder.js
 ================

-vimeoEmbedder.js: Extend and simplify the customization and styling configuration of the Vimeo player using jQuery
+Embed and extend the customization of the Vimeo player beyond its native abilities.

 Version: 1.0 (August 10, 2013)